deckhouse/virtualization/docs/USER_GUIDE.md

 In this example, the virtual machine will be placed, if possible (since preferred is used) only on hosts that have a virtual machine with the server label and database value.

+How to set "preferences" and "mandatories" for placing virtual machines in the web interface in the [Placement section](#placement-of-vms-by-nodes):

+- Click "Add" in the "Run VM next to other VMs" block.
+- In the pop-up window, you can set the "Key" and "Value" of the key that corresponds to the `spec.affinity.virtualMachineAndPodAffinity` settings.
+- To confirm the key parameters, click the "Enter" button.
+- Select one of the options "On the same server" or "In the same zone" that corresponds to the `topologyKey` parameter.
+- Click the "Save" button that appears.

 #### Avoid co-location (AntiAffinity)

 `AntiAffinity` is the opposite of `Affinity`, which allows you to specify requirements to avoid co-location of virtual machines on the same hosts.
 This is useful for load balancing or fault tolerance.